csingh1992/Predictive-Modelling/README.md

 # Modules
- Modules for Autogenerating Modelling Exercises
+Python Modules for Automating Model Building and Data Exploration